lucasDS-0/kanji_writing_sheets/README.md

-# kanji_writing_sheets
+# Kanji Writing  Sheets
-Writing templates for kanji practice.
+This repo consists on template sheets for (mainly, but not exclusively) japanese writing practice.